Best handheld gaming PC in 2024: my recommendations for the best portable powerhouses

 You want to play at over 1080p: While the Legion Go technically has a screen capable of more, you'll really want to stay at 1080p in the majority of games to get useable performance.

 For a start, it's big.
 Surprisingly big, and even makes the Steam Deck look like it's been on a diet.
-However, it's got some features that account for that weight and substantial size, chief among them being the addition of two detachable controllers, in a similar fashion to the Nintendo Switch.
+However, it has some features that account for that weight and substantial size, chief among them being the addition of two detachable controllers, similar to the Nintendo Switch.

 They might be a little clunky to use for certain games, but they give this handheld the distinct advantage of, again, like the Switch, standing on its rear kickstand so you can play with the detached controllers on a table.
 Perhaps it's not as comfortable as an all-in-one compared to some of the options here, but that party trick sets it very much apart from the crowd.

 The good news doesn't stop there either.
-It's powered by the same AMD Ryzen Z1 Extreme as the Asus ROG Ally, which makes it a great performer, and while like many gaming handhelds it's indie games that show it off at its best, it's still got the grunt to take on something like Baldur's Gate 3 on the go with very little issue.
+It's powered by the same AMD Ryzen Z1 Extreme as the Asus ROG Ally X, which makes it a great performer, and while like many gaming handhelds, it's indie games that show it off at its best, it's still got the grunt to take on something like Baldur's Gate 3 on the go with very little issue.

 One thing to note is the screen resolution.
 While it's big, bright and fast, that 2560 x 1600 resolution is a bit too much for the hardware inside, and you'll likely want to drop down to something more sensible like 1920 x 1200 to really make the most of your experience without significant frame drops.